Natural resources conservation

 - For both options within the major, students acquire a strong background in core courses in the areas of forest science, geospatial analysis, environmental economics, policy, and oral communications.

 - Students are required to enroll in Field Experience in Forest Resources and Environmental Conservation, a two-credit, hands-on course involving field exercises that help students develop key skills related to navigation, mapping, taking inventory, resource conservation and management, timber harvesting, and forestry operations.
+Watch a video of students in action at Fishburn Forest.

 - A study abroad trip can take you to Panama as part of the Issues in Sustainability and Natural Resource Management course, where you’ll learn about natural resource management and conservation issues, the impact of climate change on tropical environments and culture, and local, regional, and international impacts of tropical deforestation.